backupbrew/switchbrew/NCA Format.md

 | 0x44  | 0x4?   | ?                                                        |

 Using this header is enabled when offset 0x8 in this header is non-zero.

+The above byte-offsets are relative to the start of the section-data.

 The two sections specified by the two BKTR entries are usually(?) at the very end of the section data(section\_endoffset-{size of BKTR